Anxiety & Mood Disorders in Children Fellowship

 How to Apply

-Interested candidates should submit a cover letter, three letters of recommendation, and a de-identified treatment summary for a child or adolescent you treated for an anxiety, mood, or other internalizing disorder to firstname.lastname@example.org.
+Interested candidates should submit a cover letter, three letters of recommendation, and a de-identified evaluation report for a child or adolescent you treated for an anxiety, mood, or other internalizing disorder to firstname.lastname@example.org.
+Please specify which training experience you are applying to in the subject of your application email.
+All submissions should receive a receipt of confirmation within three-to-five business days.
+If you do not receive a confirmation, kindly resubmit the application.